The Sumerians

 effectively heavy, heavy weapons of war alongside infantry where rows of soldiers decked out in leather garments, we assume from the images, again carrying spears.

-where again we see kings in chariots leading forward his infantry with their spears ready to attack the enemy.
+Those appear also on monuments of stone where again we see kings in chariots leading forward his infantry with their spears ready to attack the enemy.

-Well, remember, the Sumerians, as far as we know them, are only through their language.
+And so what do we think ultimately happens to the Sumerians?
+Well, remember the the Sumerians, as far as we know them, are only through their language.

-So, we don't have to envisage a single group of people.
+So we don't have to envisage a single group of people.
+There's no texts that talk about I am a Sumerian.

 There are only texts that record their language.

 And it becomes clear that by the end of the third millennium, that language is dying out as a spoken language.
+And this is a phenomenon that happens with languages around the globe

-for reasons that are difficult to determine Sumerian gradually declines as a spoken language in the street.
+for reasons that are difficult to determine, Sumerian gradually declines as a spoken language in the street.

 The language, however, is preserved by those bureaucrats, by the scribes and by the intellectuals who associate the language with the ancient past and the heritage of the region.